awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 AWS provides AMIs for Windows Server 2016 and later\.
 These AMIs include the following high\-level changes from earlier Windows AMIs:
 + To accommodate the change from \.NET Framework to \.NET Core, the EC2Config service has been deprecated on Windows Server 2016 AMIs and replaced by EC2Launch\.
 EC2Launch is a bundle of Windows PowerShell scripts that perform many of the tasks performed by the EC2Config service\.
 For more information, see [Configuring a Windows Instance Using EC2Launch](ec2launch.md)\.
 + On earlier versions of Windows Server AMIs, you can use the EC2Config service to join an EC2 instance to a domain and configure integration with Amazon CloudWatch\.
-On Windows Server 2016 and later AMIs, the Amazon EC2 Systems Manager \(SSM\) agent performs these tasks\.
-This means that you must use either Amazon EC2 Run Command or SSM Config to join an EC2 instance to a domain or configure integration with Amazon CloudWatch on Windows Server 2016 and later instances\.
-For more information about configuring instances to send log data to CloudWatch, see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](send_logs_to_cwl.md) For information about joining an EC2 instance to a domain, see [Joining a Windows Instance to an AWS Directory Service Domain](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-domain-join.html)\.
+On Windows Server 2016 and later AMIs, the AWS Systems Manager SSM Agent performs these tasks\.
+This means that you must use either Systems Manager Run Command or State Manager to join an EC2 instance to a domain or configure integration with Amazon CloudWatch on Windows Server 2016 and later instances\.
+For more information about configuring instances to send log data to CloudWatch, see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](send_logs_to_cwl.md)\.
+For information about joining an EC2 instance to a domain, see [ Join an Instance to a Domain Using the AWS\-JoinDirectoryServiceDomain JSON Document](https://docs.aws.amazon.com/systems-manager/latest/userguide/walkthrough-powershell.html#walkthrough-powershell-domain-join) in the *AWS Systems Manager User Guide*\.

 **Other Differences**